 Establishment of the annual ESPID-Oxford Course, Infection and Immunity in Children in 2003 under the auspices of BPAIIG and the European Society of Paediatric Infectious Diseases (ESPID), has complemented the BPAIIG rolling training programme.

-PID DIPLOMA and MSc at the University of Oxford
+PID DIPLOMA, PG Cert and MSc at the University of Oxford

-This University of Oxford 2 year part-time course has been designed to provide comprehensive, in-depth training and excellence in paediatric infectious diseases in Europe.
+This University of Oxford courses have been designed to provide comprehensive, in-depth training and excellence in paediatric infectious diseases in Europe.
 Please check out the landing page HERE.